patmalcolm91/SumoSound/SumoSound/stock_sounds/Stock Sounds Source.md

 # Stock Sounds Source

-All stock sounds included with this library were downloaded from www.freesound.org and are licensed under the Creative Commons 0 License.
+All stock sounds included with this library are based on files whichwere downloaded from www.freesound.org and which are licensed under the Creative Commons 0 License.